antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

 let the team self organize with my help.
 I tend to focus more on the team and processes and less on people.
 I'm not a manager, I try to be a technical leader.
-Organizations that understand the [Trident Career Model] have a great advantage because *"at scale, it is often hard to find people who have deep skills and experiences at both of these areas, and that it can be useful to discuss where someone’s focus, passion or development progression lies"*.
+Organizations that understand the [Trident Career Model] have a great advantage because at scale, it is often hard to find people who have deep skills and experiences at both of these areas, and that it can be useful to discuss where someone’s focus, passion or development progression lies"*.